IBM Cloud Docs

 Add the deployable architectures that you'd like to stack together to your project.
 For more information, see Adding deployable architectures to a project.

 When you add deployable architectures to your project, provide meaningful names to help identify them.
-For example, if your stack contains an infrastructure deployable architecture that creates the base for an application, that infrastructure needs to be deployed first.
+For example, if you add an infrastructure deployable architecture that creates the base for an application, that infrastructure needs to be deployed first.
 Otherwise, the application can't deploy onto that infrastructure.
 Name your infrastructure deployable architecture 1 - infrastructure when you add it to your project.
 Name the application 2 - application to indicate it needs to be deployed second.

 Stacking architectures together by using the CLI

 After you add the deployable architectures to your project, stack them together by running the following ibmcloud project config-create command.
-In the Definition option, specify the members by providing a name and the configuration ID for the existing deployable architectures that you want to include in your stack:
+In the Definition option, specify the members by providing a name and the configuration ID for the existing deployable architectures that you want to stack together:

 ibmcloud project config-create --project-id PROJECT-ID [--definition DEFINITION]

-For example, the following command creates a deployable architecture stack that is named StackDev in your project.
-The stack contains two deployable architectures, custom-apache and test-slz that were already added as configurations to the project:
+For example, the following command creates a deployable architecture that is named StackDev in your project.
+It contains two deployable architectures, custom-apache and test-slz that were already added as configurations to the project:

 ibmcloud project config-create \